Jakin-Kim/Algorithm/README.md

 The basic skill set for a Software Engineer is to find out solutions more efficiently.

-The more you put your time and effort, it will be easier to get off the work early I promise :)
+Given more time and effort, it will be easier to get off the work early I promise :)

 For me, I'm trying to strengthen my logical thinking skills.